ryonagana/hashgen/README.md

 # HASHGEN
 A Simple tool to generate hashes.
 MD5, SHA1, SHA256

-I created this tool because the existent tools was lame and some of them is a paid Tool/Shareware for a "free" tool offered by Microsoft, and i can's stand PowerShell Syntax.
+I created this tool because the existent tools was lame and most of them are  paid sharewares for a "free" tool offered by Microsoft, and i can's stand PowerShell Syntax.

 Dependencies:
 - PySide2